The-alpha-male/alx-system_engineering-devops/0x02-shell_redirections/README.md

-16 displays lines containing the pattern “root” and 3 lines after them in the file 17 displays all the lines in the file /etc/passwd that do not contain the pattern “bin” 18 displays all lines of the file /etc/ssh/sshd_config starting with a letter 19 replaces all characters A and c from input to Z and e respectively.
+16 displays lines containing the pattern “root” and 3 lines after them in the file 17 displays all the lines in the file /etc/passwd that do not contain the pattern “bin” 18 displays all lines of the file /etc/ssh/sshd_config starting with a letter 19 replaces all characters A and c from input to Z and e respectively 20 removes all letters C and c